wp-plugins/novas-gallery/readme.txt

 = 1.4.0 =
 * Improved server response time in admin page
 * Added confirm to delete feeds
-* Fixed a bug that was preventing new local photos from disapearing after being removed from database from database
+* Fixed a bug that was preventing new local photos from disapearing after being removed from.

 = 1.4.1 =
 * Improved CSS: Stops full size images from getting too tall